SeptPonts/tophub-enhancement/README.md

-This repository is a Chrome extension that meant to enhance tophub(a website)'s user experience
+This repository is a Chrome extension that meant to enhance tophub(a website)'s user experience（uploaded to Chrome Web Store）

 At this moment this extension provides these options:
 1. Remove ad banner